SOCIAL PROJECTS AND AWARENESS

 3rd IBERDROLA INTERNATIONAL ENERGY COOPERATION AWARDS

-For a further year — bringing the total to three — Iberdrola and the Club de Excelencia en Sostenibilidad (Sustainable Excellence Club) have once again presented the Iberdrola International Energy Cooperation Awards, which are aligned with Goal 7.1 of the UN Sustainable Development Goals (SDGs) as they reward projects aimed at guaranteeing universal access to affordable, clean and modern energy.
+Iberdrola and the Club de Excelencia en Sostenibilidad (Sustainable Excellence Club) in November 2019, for the third consecutive year, the Iberdrola International Energy Cooperation Awards, which are aligned with Goal 7.1 of the UN Sustainable Development Goals (SDGs) as they reward projects aimed at guaranteeing universal access to affordable, clean and modern energy.

 The winners were: